Guruvayoor Ambalanadayil: Casting

 The film marks the first collaboration of Prithviraj Sukumaran and Basil Joseph.
 Comedian Yogi Babu, was cast to play a role making his Malayalam cinema debut with the film.
 He joined the cast on April 9, 2023.
 Female leads were Nikhila Vimal and Anaswara Rajan; both of them joining the set on April 15, 2023.
 Billed as a fun entertainer revolving around the events surrounding a wedding, the film would also have Siju Sunny, Saaf, Joemon Jyothir, Jagadish, Rekha, Priya Sreejith, Irshad and P. P. Kunhikrishnan in other roles.

 Filming

 Principal photography began on 12 May 2023 with a puja and switch on ceremony taking place at the Guruvayoor Temple.
 A set replicating the Guruvayur Temple was constructed at Karattupallikkara in Perumbavoor municipality.
 The second schedule of filming underwent in Dubai and concluded in early July.
 Prithviraj was supposed to join the filming during the third schedule, but it was delayed due to an injury sustained on the sets of Vilayath Buddha.
 He eventually joined the film in the last week of November in Guruvayur.
 The fourth schedule was concluded in Kochi by early January 2024.
 The entire filming was wrapped up on 4 April 2024.

 Music

-The music and background score was composed by Ankit Menon and Dabzee.
-The audio rights were acquired by Saregama.
-The first single "K For Krishna" was released on 5 May 2024.
-The second single "K For Kalyanam" was released on 14 May 2024.
-The third single "K for Krishna 1.5x Retreat" was released on 21 May 2024 after the film's release.
-The fourth single "K For Kabaradakkam" was released on 25 May 2024 after the film's release.
-The last single "K For Kurukku" was released on 28 May 2024.
-The entire soundtrack album was released on 8 June 2024.
-The song "Azhagiya Laila" sung by Mano from the film Ullathai Allitha (1996) and a small portion of "Kannaam Thumpee" sung by K. S. Chithra from the film Kakkothikkavile Appooppan Thaadikal (1988) was reused in the film.
+The music and background score was composed by Ankit Menon with lyrics written by Vinayak Sasikumar, Suhail Koya, Asal Kolaar and Dabzee.
+The album was released on 30 May 2024 under the Saregama label.